soniaturcotte/soniaturcotte.com/writing/reading-groups.md

 It is a place to discuss ideas and theories, but also a place to poke at questions of knowledge production.
 Maybe sometimes even a place to explore who we are – as individuals and a collective.
 A place to consider what it means to be human.

-We talk about the text, but also about trauma and joy, childhood experiences and family, dreams and yearnings, the thoughts that keep you up at night.
+We talk about the text, but also about childhood experiences, family, dreams and desires, about our trauma but also our joy.
+We share the thoughts that keep us up at night.
 We gossip a lot.

 It is generous and nourishing and challenging.

 I struggle describe what it means to me.
-Is it irony that when I’m trying to write about a space centred around writing, words fail me?
-When I think of this space I share – Arianne, Marina, Martin, Pei-Chi, Rachel and Toby – I am overwhelmed with love.
+Is it irony that when trying to write about a space centred around writing, words fail me?
+When I think of this space I share – with Arianne, Marina, Martin, Pei-Chi, Rachel and Toby – I am overwhelmed with love.
 Love for the people, yes.
 But also for being alive.

 All the struggle and torment of living is worth it for moments like these.
 Reading and talking and eating and drinking ... is this a buen vivir?

-There’s a bit from [*The Undercommons*](https://www.minorcompositions.info/wp-content/uploads/2013/04/undercommons-web.pdf) that I quote all the time, where Fred Moten says,
+There’s a quote from [*The Undercommons*](https://www.minorcompositions.info/wp-content/uploads/2013/04/undercommons-web.pdf) that I cite all the time, where Fred Moten says,

 > When I think about the way we use the term ‘study,’ I think we are committed to the idea that study is what you do with other people, working, dancing, suffering, some irreducible convergence of all three, held under the name of speculative practice.

-I have the words ‘study forever’ tattooed on my arm for a reason.
+I have the words ‘study forever’ tattooed on my body for a reason.

-I’m reminded of the title of a painting by [Egon Schiele](https://commons.wikimedia.org/wiki/File:Egon_Schiele_-_I_Will_Gladly_Endure_for_Art_and_My_Loved_Ones,_1912_-_Google_Art_Project.jpg):
+I’m also reminded of the title of a painting by [Egon Schiele](https://commons.wikimedia.org/wiki/File:Egon_Schiele_-_I_Will_Gladly_Endure_for_Art_and_My_Loved_Ones,_1912_-_Google_Art_Project.jpg):

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/23920013/original_2fd8c62abbd072c649e26895d2bcff06.png?1696163134?bc=0" alt="A photo of text ’For Art and For My Loved Ones I Will Gladly Endure to the End!">
   <figcaption class="small-text">Photo of an exhibit label from an 2018 RA exhibition on Klimt and Schiele</figcaption>
 </figure>

-Reading groups are study and art and loved ones.
-Reading groups are one of the forms of sociality that, for me, make a life that is worth dying for.
+Reading groups are art and loved ones.
+Reading groups comprise a form of sociality that, for me, make up a life that is worth dying for.

+I think I might start another one.